PaystackOSS/sample-gift-store/README.md

   - Layout: This sets base structure of the app using two columns.
 It holds the Cart and Receipt components.
   - Receipt: This contains a from for collecting the customer's detail.
 It also show the price breakdown of the user's fees
 - data: This contains a JSON file used to populate the Cart component
-- store: This is used to manage state across the Cart and Receipt component.
+- store: This is used to manage state across the Cart and Receipt component

 ## Start the app
 - Open terminal and run command: